 So this too can be a virtuous cycle, but needs the knowledgeable support of our customers and those in medical practice, the media, the environmental movement, in the food industry and among the regulatory authorities: people sufficiently interested to learn more about what we are doing - and still aim to achieve.

-But despite a growing interest in oriental food, professional and consumer awareness of the rebalancing potential of seaweed in the daily diet and nutritional therapy was minimal.
+Despite a growing interest in oriental food, professional and consumer awareness of the rebalancing potential of seaweed in the daily diet and nutritional therapy was minimal.

 Seaweed is a source of all the micronutrients missing from our soils and manufactured foods, including numerous compound nutrients, enzymes and essential fatty acids.